No products in the cart.

 Importantly, you will get an inside look at what judges find persuasive – straight from a sitting and recently retired ALJ.

-Lastly, you’ll discovery how to exhaust your administrative remedies, appeals and writs.
+Lastly, you’ll discover how to exhaust your administrative remedies, appeals and writs.

 You will walk away with resource suggestions provided by each faculty member as well.